Inspections Packed With Value

 This includes standard turn-around time of 3-5 days.
 Rush results are available for an additional fee.

-If the inspector recommends additional sampling, the client will be consulted and will have the final say as to how many additional samples will be taken.
+Charges for samples will be billed at time of the inspection with client’s prior approval of the number of samples.
+The client will be consulted and will have the final say as to how many additional samples will be taken.
 Please see our pricing.